alphagov/tw-github-training/source/documentation/index.md

 You can write content in [Markdown](https://daringfireball.net/projects/markdown/) using **all** of the _usual_ syntax that you're used to!

-This means you can use things like tables:
+This means you can use things like tables, but the table below won't show up properly!

 Food | Kind | Tasty?
 --- | --- | ---